 We believe that farm to school activities built on six shared community values – economic and environmental justice, health, racial equity, workers rights, and animal welfare – will move us closer to a just, equitable food system that promotes the health of all school children and benefits producers, workers, educators, and their communities.
 Read more.

-In Fall 2020, National Farm to School Network released a Call to Action for ourselves and for our entire food system: By 2025, 100% of communities will hold power in a racially just food system.
+In Fall 2020, National Farm to School Network released a Call to Action for ourselves and for our entire food system: 100% of communities will hold power in a racially just food system.
 This Call to Action is guiding all of our work over the next five years, from policy advocacy to resource design to partnership cultivation.
 Learn more here.

 Both partnership and membership are free!